 Or, Bettamed liquid 200ml 15ml-30ml twice per day.
 The higher dose is required in order to avoid nerve damage and beat the virus.
 The high dose may only be required for approximately 5 days.
 When the pain starts to abait, the dose can be lowered to 10ml Bettamed liquid 2-3 times per day.

 - The active ingredient acts like a cell-inhibitor, by binding with the outside of viruses, and passing it out of the body through the urine or feces.

-- Selenium and L-Glutamine has been added to Bettamed, in order to help support the immune system, during times of chronic illness.
+- Selenium, Zinc and Vitamin C and Vitamin A has been added to Bettamed, in order to help support the immune system, during recovery.

 High-dose Vitamin B12 is a time-honored treatment for Shingles.
 Vitamin B12 protects and calms the nervous system.

-Bettamed CARE Cream (50g) is a compound herbal cream, which blends CHD-FA antimicrobial and plant extracts.
+Lysine and other plant extracts.
 (Use as per package insert).